Script Recorder Module

 - To add an extra module in code, add it to the XafApplication.Modules or ModuleBase.RequiredModuleTypes list (adding a reference to the module assembly is insufficient).

-In .NET 6+ applications, you can also use the AddScriptRecorder(IModuleBuilder<IWinApplicationBuilder>) method in your WinForms application builder.
+In .NET 6+ applications, you can call the AddScriptRecorder(IModuleBuilder<IWinApplicationBuilder>) method in your WinForms application builder.

 The script recorder is enabled when a debugger is attached to the application’s process or when you add the Module in the application builder.
 This behavior can be overridden by setting the DevExpress.ExpressApp.ScriptRecorder.ScriptRecorderControllerBase class’ nullable Boolean static ScriptRecorderEnabled property.
 To enable the script recorder, set this property to true.
 To permanently disable the script recorder, set this property to false.
 You can do this, for instance, in the application’s Global.asax.cs (Global.asax.vb) or Program.cs (Program.vb) file.